olibooty/webcam-webapp/README.md

 - Capture image data from the intermediary canvas for processing & effects and then pass it to the primary canvas for viewing.
 - Apply selected effects to the image data and render the processed data back to the primary canvas.
 - Handle user input for selecting and applying effects, including adjusting pixel size for the pixelate effect, blur radius for the blur effect, edge detection strength for the edge detection effect, and brightness and contrast for the brightness and contrast effect.
+- Save the processed image with a timestamp.

 ### effects.js
 - Define various effects (e.g., grayscale, sepia, invert colors, blur, edge detection, brightness/contrast adjustment, pixelate, vignette, noise, color shift, mirror, glitch).